pryv/poc-integration-powerbi/README.md

 For advanced users, the custom data connector exposes three M functions.
 The query described in the previous section uses the Pryv.Contents() function to return a flattened table of streams which can be expanded to return event data.
 However it is also possible to use the Pryv.Streams() to get a table of streams (that has not been flattened and has its hierarchical structure intact) and the Pryv.Events() function to get a table of events for one or more streams.
 Examples of how these functions can be called can be found in the PryvCustomConnectorDemoReport.pbix sample file.

+## Support and warranty

+Pryv provides this software for educational and demonstration purposes with no support or warranty.

 ## License